 If you are planning to hang your stars you will need to add a loop.
 Simply thread a needle with a length of thread in your choice of color and gently push the needle through one of the star points.

 Make a loop and tie a knot.
-If you prefer, add a silver or gold thread for additional sparkle.
+If you prefer, use silver or gold thread for additional sparkle.

 Making a star garland

 Using a needle with an eye large enough, thread a length of 1/8-inch ribbon.
-Gentle push the needle through one of the star points and guide the ribbon through.
+Gently push the needle through one of the star points and guide the ribbon through.

 Patriotic Stars Video Tutorial

-Note: In my original tutorial post, I suggest waxing the paper stars.
-I would continue to do this especially for the stars used outside for holiday decorating.
-I do not plan waxing the metallic stars because they are lovely as is but I won’t be using them outside.
+Note: In my original tutorial post, I suggest waxing the paper stars to make them durable.
+This is especially important for the stars used outside for holiday decorating.
+I do not wax the stars made with metallic paper strips because they are lovely as and I will not be using them outside.
 If you would like to wax the stars you make, I will show you how in this Dipping German Stars in Wax tutorial.

 More Patriotic ideas you might like…